jtmcgrath/wpc-extended/README.md

 ### Radio

 The radio control adds some cleaner presentation to the typical radio functionality.
 Options are wrapped intelligently, showing either two or three per line depending on the total number.
-The labels are styled to match the Customizer's button style, witht the addition of a checkmark on the selected option.
+The labels are styled to match the Customizer's button style, with the addition of a checkmark on the selected option.

 ![Radio Control](http://i.imgur.com/LGa1SB9.png)